 The Electoral Commission will be responsible for providing guidance and setting out the process of the election.
 The elections will be run by Local Returning Officers (LROs) in each local authority, with Police Area Returning Officers (PAROs) coordinating across each force area.
 Both LROs and PAROs are independent officers, appointed from both central and local government.

-The Nottinghamshire Police Area Returning Officer (PARO) is Karen Bradford, Chief Executive of Gedling Borough Council.
+The Nottinghamshire Police Area Returning Officer (PARO) is Kath Marriott, Chief Executive of Rushcliffe Borough Council.
 Each Local Authority will have a Local Returning Officer who, along with their Election Officers, will be helping to ensure the smooth running of the election under the direction of the PARO.

 The Electoral System

-If there are two candidates standing at the election, the Police and Crime Commisioner is elected under the first-past-the-post electoral system, whereby the candidate with the most votes is elected.
+The Police and Crime Commissioner is elected under the first-past-the-post electoral system, whereby the candidate with the most votes is elected.

 Contact the Nottinghamshire PARO